tegola-hubs/tegola-hubs.github.com/_posts/2012-10-14-community-broadband-meeting-report.md

 ---

-The organisers of the meeting felt that the event was very successful, and hope it will continue to contribute Community Broadband Initiative.
+The organisers of the meeting felt that the event was very successful, and hope it will continue to contribute to the Community Broadband Initiative.
 We were impressed by the breadth, energy, and diversity of community engagement.
 It illustrated the dynamism of community projects; and we must not lose this momentum.
 Over 100 people